 Future directions.
 These experiments, as well as recent reports by Minsky et al. 2018, show that there is great under-appreciated art potential in hermit crabs, and arguably in crabs of all species.
 Indeed, in the following weeks, while exploring other tropical beaches we came across many interesting sand markings left by other kinds of crabs.
 Not only do crabs produce elegant tracks when they walk but most of them burrow during the day, producing further patterns of great interest.
 Here are only two examples: the Ghost Crab (Fig. 7A) besides looking extremely badass, also creates these comet-like shapes around their burrow (Fig. 7B).
 The elusive Sand Bubbler Crab (too small for us to take a good picture), builds delicate constellations of tiny sand balls (Fig. 8).
 Finally, take a look at these crazy snails which we met on our last day in Phuket going round and round in celtic-looking tracks (Fig. 9).
 This will no doubt provide inspiration for many years of amphibological studies.

 Practical applications.
 Beyond their aesthetic value, there is considerable potential in crab-inspired designs and tools.
 As a proof of concept, our in-house designer studied the individual crab markings and processed these into a series of digital brushes (Fig. 10A) – available to download at this link -which she then used to compose a meandering, infinitely repeating pattern (Fig. 10B).
-Some fabric prints are currently in development and we welcome suggestions for further artistic and commercial applications.
+Some fabric prints have been tested and we welcome suggestions for further artistic and commercial applications.